Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 #### Exports and Imports

-Spoke implements a simple kind of dependency injection, where resources can be exported from one epoch, and then imported by other epochs further down the tree.
+Spoke implements a simple kind of dependency injection, where resources can be exported from one epoch, and then imported by another further down the tree.
 This lets you share common dependencies without having to explicitely feed it down through the tree via epoch constructor props.

 In Spoke, exports are lexically scoped.
 Which may be surprising if you're familiar with React.
 Epochs import resources, not just from their direct ancestors, but also their earlier siblings, their parents earlier siblings and so on.
-It's functionally equivalent to typical scoping rules in programming languages.
+It's equivalent to variable scoping rules in programming languages.

 ```cs
 // Define a contextual data object to share in the tree